gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ## Distributed runners caching

-To speed up your builds, GitLab Runner provides a [cache mechanism][cache] where selected directories and/or files are saved and shared between subsequent builds.
+To speed up your jobs, GitLab Runner provides a [cache mechanism][cache] where selected directories and/or files are saved and shared between subsequent jobs.

-This is working fine when builds are run on the same host, but when you start using the Runners autoscale feature, most of your builds will be running on a new (or almost new) host, which will execute each build in a new Docker container.
+This is working fine when jobs are run on the same host, but when you start using the Runners autoscale feature, most of your jobs will be running on a new (or almost new) host, which will execute each job in a new Docker container.
 In that case, you will not be able to take advantage of the cache feature.